 For proper technical development, the chorizo should be cooked over medium-low heat, turning it every 3 minutes to prevent the fat from burning and creating bitter compounds.
 The ideal internal temperature is 70°C, measurable with a probe thermometer.
 The bread, with a firm crumb, is lightly toasted to add texture.
 The chimichurri, with parsley, garlic, oregano, and vinegar, acts as an acidic emulsion that cuts through the fat.

 In theory, chimichurri is a simple sauce.
-In practice, every Argentine has their secret version that, according to them, is the only valid one.
+In practice, every Argentine has their secret version which, according to them, is the only valid one.
 If you ask for the exact recipe, you'll face a debate more complex than fixing a compilation error.
 Some add ground chili, others cumin, and purists look at you as if you had written a while(true) without an exit condition.